Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Michigan’s Distributed Generation Program (Net Billing) is a solar incentive structure that allows homeowners with solar panels to receive credit for excess electricity they export to the grid.
-Unlike traditional net metering which credits exports at the full retail rate, this program credits exported electricity at a lower rate that varies by utility company.
-When your solar system produces more electricity than your home uses, the surplus flows back to the grid, and you receive a credit on your bill based on your utility’s specific export rate.
+Michigan’s Distributed Generation Program (Net Billing) is a state-wide policy that allows homeowners with solar panels to receive credits for excess electricity they send back to the grid.
+Unlike traditional net metering where you receive full retail value for your solar exports, this program credits you at a reduced rate that varies by utility company and time of day.
+The program operates on a monthly settlement basis, meaning your solar exports and grid imports are calculated each month.

 Ready to start saving with solar?